andrea-varesio/instracker/README.md

 ### To-Do
 - Allow authentication with 2FA enabled (see known issues).
-- Associate usernames with user IDs for better filtering when tracker is complete.
+- Associate usernames with user IDs for better filtering.
-- Keep track of new unfollowers: keep generating `not_following_back.txt` but also create a `tracker.txt` in the root directory to keep track of new unfollowers.
 - Figure out how to use the cookie (if saved).

 ### Known issues